 The 13th-century castle had a single tower that was surrounded by octagonal double walls.
 The stronghold hasn’t had significant reconstructions, except for a few renovations and the addition of the outer castle on the north-western side of the medieval castle.
 These outer defenses included a 30-meter-wide moat with a trench on the outer side.
 We have a drawing of Justus van der Nypport that tried to depict Ugod castle, though it never stood on a cliff:

 The last member of the Ugodi line of the Csák family was a monk called Móric.
 He sold the castle to Kőszeghy aka Németújvári Iván.
 (Note, that I use the Eastern name order for Hungarians where family names come first.)
 When the Árpád-dynasty was discontinued in 1301, it was King Károly Róbert who broke the power of the feudal lords and took away the lands of the great Kőszeghy and Csák families.
 This was how the king gave Ugod castle to a Czech nobleman, Chenig in 1325.
 Master Chenig also used to be the king’s Captain of Vöröskő ( Hrad Červený Kameň) castle between 1340-49.
 Chenig became the king’s diplomat and he was traveling to Italy and to Avignon on behalf of the king.
-When he died without leaving an heir in 1380, his lands returned to the monarch.
+When he died without leaving an heir in 1380, his lands were returned to the monarch.

 King Matthias gave the castles of Ugod, Devecser, Pápa, and Gesztes to Török Ambrus of Enying and his wife, Devecseri Katalin in 1473.
 In spite of this fact, Lord Szapolyai gained these castles during the next year.
 After the Battle of Mohács, in 1526, King Szapolyai János gave Ugod castle to Matusnai János who had fled there from the Southern parts of Hungary.
 Csoron András bought the castle and half of its villages from him in 1532, in exchange for 2,600 gold Forints.
 He purchased the other part of the dominion (including some villages from Tolna County as well) in 1539, paying additional 3,000 Forints.
 This family had owned it until 1616 when Mrs. Nádasdy Tamás gained it.
 The Nádasdy family was famous for their valiant deeds against the Ottomans, here is more about them: